scaleoutsean/hcicollector/FAQ.md

 Because it was confusing to people unfamiliar with Trident, the installation script couldn't handle Trident updates and various other concerns (such as, for example, the fact that more and more NetApp customers use Trident in production so there's a growing risk of unintentianal conflict with other users and workloards).
 Additionally, my primary goal is to make it easier to install and use SolidFire collector in existing monitoring infrastructure rather than create new instances of Grafana and Graphite or introduce additional dependencies.

+## Can HCICollector collect Trident metrics

+Up to v0.7 it cannot.
+It could, but that feature would have to be added.
+It should be relatively simple (scrape Prometheus metrics from Trident container (port 8001), store them in another back-end (not Graphite), and add a dashboard or two).

+Prometheus users probably want to use existing Prometheus instances (built into Kubernetes or stand-alone) so I think it should be easier to do this:

+- Add a Graphite container to and send sfcollector data to it, and use existing Grafana or other front-end, or
+- Use `solidfire-exporter` (not sfcollector) with existing Prometheus, and do not use HCICollector/sfcollector.
+It may collect slightly different metrics, of course.

+Trident's SolidFire metrics are relatively basic as of v21.01, so I'd recommend `solidfire-exporter` to folks who use Kubernetes.
+The value of Trident metrics isn't in the breadth or depth of SolidFire metrics, but that it makes it possible to monitor only Trident-related SolidFire metrics.

+`sfcollector` can't tell for sure what volumes were created by Trident, although I was able to use regexp in Grafana to create a "poor man's" filter to show only Trident volumes.
+Those generally have at least two underscores in Volume name.
+Trident-managed SolidFire volumes have specific metadata tags and are owned by known accounts (those specified in the SolidFire back-end JSON used by Trident), so it is not hard to identify them them in either Grafana (regexp for volume name, or storage account) or sfcollector (pre-process Trident volume metrics before sendign them to Graphite, based on account information and volume metadata).

 ## Is this repo associated with or sponsored by NetApp

 No, it is not.